aterreno/blog/content/fan-programming-language/index.md

 I’m just having a look to Fan and it seems quite a cool language, soon more posts on this.

 [Fan Programming Language](http://www.fandev.org/): "Portability
-Write code portable to both the Java VM and the .NET CLR.
+Write code portable to both the Java VIM and the .NET CLR.

 **Familiar Syntax**
 Java and C# programmers will feel at home with Fan’s curly brace syntax.